 The first rest day of the 2017 Vuelta a Espana is on Monday 28 August.
 The second rest day is one week later, on 4 September.

-At 42 kilometres, an individual time trial is the first challenge in the last week.
-The starting ramp is installed on the Circuito de Navarra near Los Arcos and the finish is in Logroño, where John Degenkolb sprinted to victory in 2012 and in 2014.
+At 40.2 kilometres, an individual time trial is the first challenge in the last week.
+The starting ramp is installed on the Circuito de Navarra near Los Arcos and the finish is in Logroño.
 Then Cantabria should be up for some spectacle.
-Los Machucos, aka Collado de la Espina, brings its steepest sections of 28% to the table in stage 17, while stage 18 travels from Suances to the monastery of Santo Toribio.
-The 19th stage takes the pack from the Redes Natural Park in Asturias to Gijón.
+Los Machucos, aka Collado de la Espina, brings its steepest sections of 26% to the table in stage 17, while stage 18 travels to the monastery of Santo Toribio, which means a summit finish after 2.2 kilometres climb that is averaging 9.3%.
+The 19th stage runs on a hilly course to a downhill run-in to Gijón.
+In the 20th stage the feared and revered Angliru will make its come back after a last appearance in the 2013 Vuelta, when Kenny Elissonde climbed to victory.
+Before tackling that brutal monster the riders face back-to-back climbs up the Alto de Cobertoria (8.1 kilometres at 8.6%) and Alto de Cordal (5.7 kilometres at 8.6%).
+Then the Vuelta bids goodbye in style.
+Alto de El Angliru is a 12.5 kilometres torture at 9.8%, while the steepest ramp of 23.6% goes by the significant name Cueña les Cabres, or goat path.

 The 2017 Vuelta a España is set to close with an evening stage to Madrid.

-Vuelta 2017: Height profiles, videos, and more
+Vuelta a España 2017: Route maps, height profiles, and more

-Click on the images to zoom.
+Click on the images to zoom

-Stage 9: Final climb Cumbre del Sol
+Stage 9: Cumbre del Sol